Understanding approaches to policing in the UK.

 Nationally, the operating context spans multiculturalism and challenges of social cohesion (Sandbrook, 2006, pp. 308-347), the rise of identity politics and secularism (Wolffe, 2007) and declining relevance of class (Loftus, 2012, pp. 42-46).
 Regionally and locally, urban transformation, demographic change and internal migration, austerity, industrial decline (Marwick, 2003, pp. 235-260), an aging population and straining public services provide a context in which policing is increasingly delivered through multi-agency response.

 To help ‘constrain and tame’ this complexity, the key structures of the British policing model are first sketched, bottom up, from local to regional to national to transnational foci.
 This sketch is to a level sufficient to identify the key challenges for critical discussion, and is (by intent) not exhaustively descriptive.
-Having constructed and ascended the multi-tier model and recognising the hegemonic and pervasive nature of globalisation (Croall, 1998, pp. 98-115); critical analysis of the challenges faced from new crime patterns and evolving communities then follow in reverse order (descending from the transnational context back to the local).
+Having constructed and ascended the multi-tier model and recognising the hegemonic and pervasive nature of globalisation (Croall, 1998, pp. 98-115); critical analysis of the challenges facing policing in the UK from new crime patterns and evolving communities then follow in reverse order (descending from the transnational context back to the local).

 Beginning at ‘ground level’, the British policing model is constructed from a base of 43 constabularies in England and Wales.
 Each constabulary (typically organised at county or metropolitan level) is horizontally integrated across multiple public and private sector agencies, delivering service to diverse communities.
 Each constabulary enjoys a high degree of operational independence, overseen by a Chief Constable who in turn is accountable to an elected Police and Crime Commissioner (PCC).